Code-Institute-Solutions/WalkthroughProject01/README.md

 ## Dashboard Design (Streamlit App User Interface)

-### Page 1: Quick project summary
+### Page 1: Quick Project Summary
 * Quick project summary

+### Page 2: Cells Visualizer
+* It will answer business requirement 1

-### Page 2: Malaria Detector
+### Page 3: Malaria Detector
 * User Interface with a file uploader widget.
 The user should upload a malaria cell image and it will display the image and a prediction statement, indicating if the cell is infected or not with malaria and the probability associated to this statement.

-### Page 3: Cells Visualizer
-* It will answer business requirement 1

-### Page 4: ML: Predict Malaria
+### Page 4: Project Hypothesis and Validation
-* Evaluation metrics/performance
-  * For both train and test set: Confusion Matrix and Classification Report
+* For each project hypothesis, describe the conclusion on how you validated

 ### Page 5: ML: Predict Malaria
 * Label Frequencies for Train, Validation and Test Sets